Hugius/FabiEngine3D/doc/markdown/NETWORKING.md

 - A network message cannot be longer than 128 characters or contain any semicolons (`;`).
 - There is no guarantee that if you send multiple messages right after each other, they will arrive at the same time.
-- Every update/tick in either the server or the client, the pending messages will be cleared before receiving new messages.
+- Every update in either the server or the client, the pending messages will be cleared before receiving new messages.
 - Some messages are reserved for the engine: `REQUEST`, `ACCEPT`, `PING`, `SERVER_FULL`, `ALREADY_CONNECTED`, `DISCONNECTED`.